jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 ### Have a little money

 Boxing is a poor man’s sport.
-If you're strapped for cash, most of the equipment can be acquired cheaply (mouthguards) or there is used community gear (everything but shoes).
+If you’re strapped for cash, most of the equipment can be acquired cheaply (mouthguards) or there is used community gear (everything but shoes).

 I can’t speak on anywhere but the United States, but here you’ll need to pay for membership to USA Boxing to compete in any amateur boxing fights